thesyedbasim/personal-website-v1/README.md

 ## What does it contain?

-Anything Syed Basim wants to share in public.
+Anything that Syed Basim wants to share in public.
 Latest announcements, work, portfolio and courses